oneeve8/kobble-data/content/skincare.md

 Antibacterial and
 anti-inflammatory
 Kills demoted mites
-Now Foods tea tree oil
 Not on entire face
 Apply a small quantity
+Now Foods Tea tree oil
+(High concentration of

 ## Skin Care